gauravpatil93/complex-answer-retrieval/README.md

 Updated data structures for existing retrieval methods, Merged entity linking from prototype 2 to re-ranking module to complete the pipeline, Refactored redundant code and removed minimized non-essential code.
+Created test suite and debugged the problem from last prototype.

 Shilpa Dhagat:
 Implemented Rocchio algorithm based on Relevance feedback,